 This is where you’ll need the owner’s manual to refer to the manufacturer’s instruction on reassembling your instrument.
 You can also refer to the photos you took when disassembling the piano – that is if you took any.

-Once you accurately put your instrument back together, you can now enjoy your new and beautiful painting job.
+Once you appropriately put your instrument back together, you can now enjoy your new and beautiful painting job.